ApeWorX/ape-ens/README.md

     default_provider: infura
 ```

-After you have decided on a mainnet provider, you can start the ape console using any network of your choice:
+Finally, you can start the ape console using any network of your choice:

 ```bash
 ape console --network :rinkeby:infura